- 1A large hole in the ground.More example sentences

 - 1 (pit someone/thing against) Set someone or something in conflict or competition with: you’ll get the chance to pit your wits against the world championsMore example sentences

 - The competition, which will pit American gymnasts against gymnasts from Russia, The Netherlands, Bulgaria, Canada, Italy, Brazil, and Mexico, is being held in the Arrowhead Pond.

 - The chance to pit your wits against the best players in the country, in the most sumptuous and atmospheric of football arenas, just doesn't get any better for a professional footballer.

 - He seems keen on conflict, pitting the countryside against the city.

-- 1.1 • historical Set an animal to fight against (another animal) for sport.[because formerly set against each other in a 'pit' or enclosure]More example sentences
+- 1.1 • historical Set an animal to fight against (another animal) for sport: there were usually three dogs pitted against one lion[because formerly set against each other in a ‘pit’ or enclosure]More example sentences

 - The Romans are famous for their wild beast shows in the public arenas, where animals were pitted against one another for entertainment.